Needle-Free Nasal Flu Vaccine – Child Eligibility Check

 Important: immune system / live vaccine information

-FluMist® is a live attenuated influenza vaccine.
-Live vaccines are not recommended for children with weakened immune systems due to medical conditions or treatments (e.g., cancer treatment, transplant medications, high-dose steroids, symptomatic HIV).
+The needle-free vaccine is a live attenuated influenza vaccine.
+Live vaccines are not recommended for children with weakened immune systems due to certain medical conditions or treatments (for example, cancer treatment, transplant medications, high-dose steroids, or symptomatic HIV).

-This is because their immune response may not safely contain the vaccine virus.
+This is because their immune system may not safely respond to a live vaccine.

-If your child has a weakened immune system, please do not proceed with FluMist® and speak with your GP or immunisation provider about alternative influenza vaccines.
+If your child has a weakened immune system, please do not proceed and speak with your GP or immunisation provider about alternative influenza vaccine options.

 Vaccination and immunocompromise – Australian guidance (NCIRS)

-Based on the information provided, FluMist® is not suitable for your child.
+Based on the information provided, a needle-free nasal influenza vaccine may not be suitable for your child.

 Please seek advice from your GP or immunisation provider regarding alternative influenza vaccines.
-An injectable influenza vaccine may still be suitable.
+An injectable influenza vaccine may still be appropriate.

 Important medication information (aspirin and salicylates)